AdvanDEB/advandeb-architecture/docs/markdown/DEVELOPMENT-ENVIRONMENT.md

-# AdvandEB Development Environment
+# AdvanDEB Development Environment

-This document describes the **shared development environment** for all AdvandEB services.
+This document describes the **shared development environment** for all AdvanDEB services.

 - Single Conda environment: `advandeb`
 - Repositories: